AnIdiotInvests/anidiotinvests.github.io/_posts/2022-02-24-battle-of-the-popular-growth-etfs.md

 <img src="/assets/img/charts-2022/sp-500-comp-1-year-after.png" alt="IMG Not Found" width="100%"/>

-I'm not removing every loser on this chart under the S&P 500 because most have such a small difference in only a one year period.
+I'm not removing every loser on this chart under the S&P 500 because most have a smaller difference in only a one year period.
 My only concerns are with VOT and IWP which are both under the goose egg return for the one year chart.
 Scary to think you could be sitting well above 10% with something else in this category.
 It could be a red flag for severe drawdowns in my opinion.

 Now on to the NASDAQ 100 comparisons, which turned out exactly like I would have expected, and the QQQ fans can cheer along with me.